Introduction

 - Peaka simplifies data access: Query real data without setting up ETL, modeling it as virtual tables to the agents access and let it do its work.
 Peaka MCP server is backed by tools that enables agents to query structured data using natural language.

-- Vercel makes it production-ready: Deploy your agent as a server-less API with zero config and share it instantly online
+- Vercel makes it production-ready: Deploy your agent as a server-less API with zero config and instantly share it online.